qeeqbox/octopus/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/octopus/main/readme/octopus.png"></p>

-Deploy single or multiple different Honeypots with supervisor.
+Deploy single or multiple Honeypots with supervisor.
 The Honeypots are regular or modified servers with custom settings.
-This will configure them with for a temp username and password.
+This will configure them with a temp username and password.
 Also, output the logs into /var/log folder for easy integration with tools such as filebeat and logstach

 If you are interested in emulators not servers, check out the Honeypots python package (pip3 install honeypots)